 Attempts to Relate Recent Grade inflation to Improved Student Quality and Other Factors

 Such quantitative efforts are of dubious worth because even the organization that administers the SAT test, the College Board, is unable to show that SAT scores are a good predictor of college GPA.
-A recent study by the University of California system of matriculates showed that SAT scores explained less than 14% of the variance in GPA.
+A study by the University of California system of matriculates showed that SAT scores explained less than 14% of the variance in GPA.
 Bowen and Bok, in a 1998 analysis of five highly selective schools, found that SAT scores explained only 20% of the variance in class ranking.
-Their analysis also indicated that a 100 point increase in SAT was responsible for, at most, a 5.9 percent increase in class rank which corresponds to roughly a 0.10 increase in GPA.
+Their analysis also indicated that a 100-point increase in SAT was responsible for, at most, a 5.9 percent increase in class rank, which corresponds to roughly a 0.10 increase in GPA.
 This result matches that of Vars and Bowen who looked at the relationship between SAT and GPA for 11 selective institutions.
-McSpirit and Jones in a 1999 study of grades at a public open-admissions university, found a coefficient of 0.14 for the relationship between a 100 point increase in SAT and GPA.
+McSpirit and Jones in a 1999 study of grades at a public open-admissions university, found a coefficient of 0.14 for the relationship between a 100-point increase in SAT and GPA.

-In our 2010 Teachers College Record paper, we found, similar to Bowen and Bok and Vars and Bowen, a 0.1 relationship between a 100 point increase in SAT and GPA using data from over 160 institutions with a student population of over two million.
+In our 2010 Teachers College Record paper, we found, similar to Bowen and Bok and Vars and Bowen, a 0.1 relationship between a 100-point increase in SAT and GPA using data from over 160 institutions with a student population of over two million.

 At both Texas and Duke, GPA increases of about 0.25 were coincident with mean SAT increases (Math and Verbal combined) in the student population of about 50 points.
 At Wisconsin, ACT increases of 2 points (the equivalent to an SAT increase of about 70 points) were coincident with a GPA rise of 0.21.
 The above mentioned studies indicate that student quality increases cannot account for the magnitude of grade inflation observed.
 The bulk of grade inflation at these institutions is due to other factors.

-The influence of affirmative action is sometimes used to explain grade inflation.
+The influence of affirmative action is sometimes used to explain consumer era grade inflation.
 However, much of the rise in minority enrollments occurred during a time, the mid-1970s to mid-1980s, when grade inflation waned.
 As a result, it is unlikely that affirmative action has had a significant influence.

-The author believes that the resurgence of grade inflation in the 1980s principally was caused by the emergence of a consumer-based culture in higher education.
+Yet grades continue to rise.There is little doubt that the resurgence of grade inflation in the 1980s principally was caused by the emergence of a consumer-based culture in higher education.
 Students are paying more for a product every year, and increasingly they want and get the reward of a good grade for their purchase.
+Administrators and college leaders agree with these demands because the customer is always right.
 In this culture, professors are not only compelled to grade easier, but also to water down course content.
 Both intellectual rigor and grading standards have weakened.
 The evidence for this is not merely anecdotal.
 Students are highly disengaged from learning, are studying less than ever, and are less literate.
-Yet grades continue to rise.

 Internal university memos say much the same thing.
 For example, the chair of Yale's Course of Study Committee, Professor David Mayhew, wrote to Yale instructors in 2003, "Students who do exceptional work are lumped together with those who have merely done good work, and in some cases with those who have done merely adequate work."
 In 2001, Dean Susan Pedersen wrote to the Harvard faculty: